PreslavKisyov/GPS-Image-Verification/README.md

 **SimilarityValue Label**<br/>
 **0.50 1**<br/>
 **0.30 0**<br/>
-The labels text file when testing should have the following layout:
+The labels text file when testing should have the following layout:<br/>
 **Query,Reference,Label**<br/>
 **queryImage.jpg,referenceImage.jpg,0**<br/>
 :warning:**Note:** The full paths are received by the other two arguments when invoking the -test command (query images path, reference images path).